 In addition, the librarians have prepared a number of general and subject guides to assist you and your students in finding resources that you need.
 The guides include information on finding materials, citation styles, general guides, and pathfinders that provide overviews of the research resources for a particular subject or course.
 You are free to use these resources in your classes.
 Click here for the list of guides available on our website.

-On the Main Campus - If you would like to schedule a class, please contact Kathy Hall.
-For complete information about our Information Literacy Instruction program at Carlson Library, please see here.
-If you have questions about Instruction Services, please contact Thomas Atwood (Coordinator, Information Literacy Instruction) at (419) 530-2833.
+On the Main Campus - If you have questions about Instruction Services, please contact Thomas Atwood (Coordinator, Information Literacy Instruction) at (419) 530-2833.

-On the Health Science Campus - More information about the Educational Services at Mulford library, as well as guides and tutorials specific to the health sciences are available on the Mulford Library web site.
+On the Health Science Campus - More information is available on the Mulford Library web site.

 The Academic Support unit of the University Libraries offers a wide range of services and products to support instruction at the University of Toledo.
 The unit is responsible for classroom audio-visual equipment across campus, instructional graphics, web design, poster sessions, power point presentations, slides, lamination, photography and photo finishing.
 The Academic Support website will allow you to schedule your classroom or graphical needs, as well as provide tutorials on equipment and mediated classrooms.
 The main offices for the Academic Support unit are in the lower level of Carlson Library.
 The unit staff are happy to work with you on an individual basis to show you how the equipment works in the classrooms where you will be teaching.